Dog Has Blood in Urine but Acting Normal (Here’s Why)

 You might notice a reddish tint when they pee, yet they’re eating, playing, and behaving normally, leaving you wondering if it’s something serious or just a harmless fluke.

-We outline the common reasons why a dog may have blood in their urine but still act normal, what you can do, and when to seek veterinary help.
+We outline the common reasons why a dog may have blood in their urine but still act normal, what you can do, and why prompt veterinary attention is important.

 Blood in a dog’s urine (known as hematuria) can happen for a variety of reasons, and not all are immediately life-threatening.
-Sometimes it’s caused by mild urinary tract irritation or inflammation, while other times it can signal more serious problems like bladder stones, infections, or even early kidney disease.
+It can be caused by mild urinary tract irritation or inflammation, while other times it can signal more serious problems like bladder stones, infections, or even early kidney disease.

 When your dog is acting normal despite the bleeding, it may mean the underlying issue hasn’t yet progressed far enough to cause pain or behavior changes — but that doesn’t mean it should be ignored.